 At Williams Dirks Dameron, most of our cases are referred to us by other attorneys and law firms.
-These referrals include corporate and institutional clients who have a specific litigation need, or clients whose needs may be outside the particular practice area of the referring attorney.
+These referrals include corporate and institutional clients who have a specific litigation need, or clients who needs may be outside the particular practice area of the referring attorney.

 We greatly appreciate the confidence and trust that other attorneys have placed in us to handle their clients’ cases.
 We are proud that we have successfully litigated hundreds of cases for other attorneys, and we value the relationships that we have developed.

 Our resources and experience allow us to handle a wide variety of complex, resource-intensive cases on contingency and hybrid fee models.
 Because of our backgrounds, we are uniquely qualified to handle these disputes.
+Read more about who we are.

 Our Fee Model